alliedmodders/sourcemod/extensions/regex/README.md

 In the PCRE project, go to C/C++ configuration properties and select the Runtime Library to be Multi-threaded (`/MT`) instead of Multi-threaded DLL (`/MD`)

 ## Mac

-### x86_64
-export CFLAGS='-mmacosx-version-min=10.7'
+For x86 or x86_64 add -m32 or -m64 to `CFLAGS`

+`export CFLAGS='-mmacosx-version-min=10.7'`

-./configure --enable-unicode-properties --enable-jit --disable-shared --enable-utf && make
+`./configure --enable-unicode-properties --enable-jit --disable-shared --enable-utf && make`

-### x86
-export CFLAGS='-mmacosx-version-min=10.7 -m32'
+## Linux
+For x86 or x86_64 add -m32 or -m64 to `CFLAGS`

+`export CFLAGS='-Wa,-mrelax-reloactions=no'`

-./configure --enable-unicode-properties --enable-jit --disable-shared --enable-utf && make
+`./configure --enable-unicode-properties --enable-jit --disable-shared --enable-utf && make`